Where Has Love Gone? (song)

 "Where Has Love Gone?" is a song by British singer-songwriter Holly Johnson, released in 1990 as the lead single from his second studio album Dreams That Money Can't Buy (1991).
 The song was written by Johnson and produced by Andy Richards.

 Background

 Released as the lead single from the Dreams That Money Can't Buy album, the single only peaked at #73 in the UK for a total of two weeks.
 Around the time of the release, Johnson's relations with MCA had declined after Johnson had discovered that no promotion budget has been set for his new album.

 The song contains backing vocals from both Don Snow and Stevie Lange.

-In a 1991 interview with Melody Maker, Johnson spoke of the meaning behind the song, "Technology should be used in a positive way rather than a negative and destructive way.
+Johnson has described "Where Has Love Gone" as being about "the death of love in the face of technological advancement and the change in values in the 20th century".
+In a 1991 interview with Melody Maker, Johnson added, "Technology should be used in a positive way rather than a negative and destructive way.
 Rather than using money and resources to create another Patriot missile, we should use technology to lighten people's load and sort out Third World problems, homelessness, poverty and drug addiction."